profefe/profefe/README.md

 [![Build Status](https://travis-ci.org/profefe/profefe.svg?branch=master)](https://travis-ci.org/profefe/profefe)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/profefe/profefe/master/LICENSE)

+*profefe* allows to continuously collect profiling data from a running Go service and provides an API for querying the profiling samples base on metadata associated with the service.

+---

 **The project is still in the early prototyping stage.
-Things will change, opinions and contributions are welcome.**
+Things will change.
+Opinions and contributions are welcome.**

-*profefe* allows to continuously collect profiling data from a running Go service and provides an API for querying the profiling samples base on metadata associated with the service.
+---

 ## Why do we need it?